sol-eng/aws-parallelcluster-rsw/doc/01-Getting_started.md

 ## Bash aliases

-For conveniency, `scripts/aliases.sh` defines a number of aliases for `pcluster` commands that make it much easier to work with.
+For convenience, `scripts/aliases.sh` defines a number of aliases for `pcluster` commands that make it much easier to work with.

 ```
 pcluster-create() { pcluster create-cluster --cluster-name="$1" --cluster-config=configs/cluster-config-wb.yaml}